 - Each of China Merchants Steam Navigation Company Limited ("CMSN") and China Merchants Shekou Industrial Zone Company Limited ("CMSIZ") is a subsidiary of China Merchants Group Limited ("CMG").
-CMG is deemed to be interested in 1,941,121,828 shares (of which 502,676,197 shares represents interest of underlying shares of equity derivatives), which represents the aggregate of 1,937,521,828 shares deemed to be interested by CMSIX (see Note 2 below) and 3,600,000 shares deemed to be interested by CMSIZ (see Note 3 below). - China Merchants Holdings (Hong Kong) Company Limited ("CMHK") is wholly-owned by CMSN.
-Each of China Merchants Investment Development Company Limited ("CMID") and China Merchants International Finance Company Limited ("CMIF") is in turn wholly-owned by CMHK and China Merchants Union (BVI) Limited ("CMU") is 50%-owned by CMHK.

-CMSN is deemed to be interested in 1,937,521,828 shares which are deemed to be interested by CMHK.
-Such shares represent the aggregate of 911,410,193 shares beneficially held by CMU, 1,004,171,877 shares beneficially held by CMID and 21,939,758 shares deemed to be interested by CMIF.
+CMG is deemed to be interested in 2,025,882,546 shares, which represents the aggregate of 2,022,882,546 shares deemed to be interested by CMSN (see Note 2 below) and 3,000,000 shares deemed to be interested by CMSIZ (see Note 3 below). - China Merchants Holdings (Hong Kong) Company Limited ("CMHK") is wholly-owned by CMSN.
+China Merchants Investment Development Company Limited (" $\pmb{\mathsf{CMID}}$ ") is in turn wholly-owned by CMHK and China Merchants Union (BVI) Limited ("CMU") is 50%-owned by CMHK. - CMSN is deemed to be interested in 2,022,882,546 shares which are deemed to be interested by CMHK.
+Such shares represent the aggregate of 1,075,328,205 shares beneficially held by CMU and 947,554,341 shares beneficially held by CMID. - Top Chief Company Limited ("Top Chief") is wholly-owned by CMSIZ and Orienture Holdings Company Limited ("Orienture") is in turn wholly-owned by Top Chief.
+CMSIZ is deemed to be interested in the 3,000,000 shares which are deemed to be interested by Top Chief.
+Such shares represent the 3,000,000 shares beneficially held by Orienture. - According to the disclosure of interests form submitted by Pagoda Tree Investment Company Limited ("Pagoda Tree") on 21 May 2014, 50% interest in CMU is owned by Verise Holdings Company Limited ("Verise Holdings"), which is wholly-owned by GUOXIN International Investment